bilelmsekni/OpenStack-Folsom-Install-guide/Sand-box-your-VMs.rst

 Well there are many ways to configure you OpenStack installation but I am going to follow `OpenStack-Folsom-Install-guide <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/OpenStack_Folsom_Install_Guide_WebVersion.rst>`

+There are two different types of configurations that are possible for setting up of Virtual Networks.

+**1. Bridged Connections :**
+Bridged Connection connects your VM as if its a physical machine.
+This means that your machine will be able to use internet and can be traced from other machines from internet.
+So if your network has a physical switch or you can spare a few IP addresses then I would suggest bridged connection

+Advantage of bridged connections is that your networks remain the same and you are free of the hassels of creating virtual networks.

 :Node Role: NICs